Genzo1W/medbotx_web/README.md

-# 🏥 MediCare - Hospital Appointment Management System
+# 🏥 MedBotX - Hospital Appointment Management System

 A modern, secure, and user-friendly web application for managing hospital appointments, designed specifically for doctors and healthcare centers.